Robinyo/serendipity/docs/administrator/keycloak/README.md

 A realm in Keycloak is analogous to a tenant.
 Each realm allows an administrator to create (isolated) groups of applications and users.
 Initially, Keycloak includes a single realm, the `master` realm.

-The 'master' realm should only be used to manage Keycloak.
+The `master` realm should only be used to manage Keycloak.

 To create a new realm, select 'Manage realms' in the sidemenu and then click the 'Create realm' button: